diginsight/telemetry/docs/articles/17. troubleshoot the startup sequence/troubleshoot the startup sequence.md

 ![alt text](<000.01 - telemetry_samples repository.png>)

-# HOW TO INSTRUMENT THE STARTUP SEQUENCE
+# HOW TO MAKE THE STARTUP SEQUENCE OBSERVABLE

 The following code snippet shows the startup method of the `SampleWebApi` project: